mbta/mobile_app/README.md

 shred --remove passphrase.txt
 ```

-To download the code signing key if you need it locally (which is unlikely):
+To download the Android code signing key if you need it locally (which is unlikely):

 ```
 aws secretsmanager get-secret-value --secret-id mobile-app-android-upload-key --output json | jq -r '.SecretBinary' | base64 --decode > /path/to/upload-keystore.jks